re-mote-sensing/re-mote/VictorVezina19/README.md

 ## The Software You Need

-### Server stuff
+### Server

-Leaving this blank cause maybe cloud?
+For your own server, the software you need can all be found [here](https://gitlab.cas.mcmaster.ca/re-mote/pi-server/tree/master/webserver).

+Cloud??

 ### Arduino IDE